 She started by making the violence visible.
 With a Polaroid camera, in the days before smart phones, Twitter and Facebook.

-Please share my inspiration by viewing her TED talk here.
+Please share my inspiration by viewing her TED talk just below.
 It’s eleven minutes of grit and optimism that paid off for women around the world.
 And it started small.

 Move Over, Polaroid